Open access to digital information

 A robust infrastructure, compliant with FAIR principles is needed

 With approximately 1.5 billion objects to be digitised, bringing natural science collections to the information age is expected to result in 90 petabytes of new data over the next decades, used on average by 5,000 – 15,000 unique users every day.
 A robust technical infrastructure is required to support working with digital specimens and collections over their entire research data life cycle and to provide unified open access to the digital information, ensuring that it is Findable, Accessible, Interoperable and Reusable (FAIR).

 The three building blocks of the technical infrastructure:

-Repositories with data provided by the DiSSCo Facilities
+Repositories with data provided by the DiSSCo participating institutions

-The Infrastructure will connect data that is provided by the DiSSCo facilities in trusted repositories.
+DiSSco will connect data provided by its participating institutions in trusted repositories.
 These can include local institutional repositories as well as global thematic repositories such as GBIF.
 It will also connect data in third-party repositories like genetic sequence and literature databases.
 All data that can be linked to collection objects (specimens) are in scope.

 Digital Object Infrastructure

 The infrastructure will provide community services to discover, consume and interact with the federated Digital Collection and Digital Specimen data.
 Some of these services will be provided in collaboration with other research infrastructures to enable innovative services for multi-disciplinary science.